Heart of Dallas

 - Vice President Provisionals: Laura Frazure

-- Vice President Chapter Engagement and Inclusion (formerly Vice President Patroness Activities): Jody Swartzwelder
+- Vice President Chapter Engagement and Inclusion: Jody Swartzwelder

 Leadership development is an important prong of the NCL experience.
 Through attending Ticktocker meetings and holding elected and appointment positions each year, Heart of Dallas Ticktockers gain important leadership experience, learn to communicate effectively and build self-confidence.